aweeks3/SISRIS/README.md

 # How can I participate in SISRIS?

 Workshop attendence at either of the conferences is by application to this site: [SISRIS WORKSHOP REGISTRATION](https://tntech.co1.qualtrics.com/jfe/form/SV_bKrV3uJMACTDIkS).
-Please complete the pre-workshop homework before attending.
+Once you are confirmed, please complete the pre-workshop homework before attending.

-Sympsosium attendence is open to all conference participants.
+Symposium attendence is open to all conference participants.
 Confirmed invited speakers and their titles are posted below.
 Inquiries about SISRIS may be directed to SISRIS2023[at]gmail[dot]com.

 # Workshops

-## ASB Workshop Schedule (Friday March 25, 2023)
+## ASB Workshop Schedule (Friday March 25, 2023; Winston-Salem, North Carolina) (in-person only)
 * 1:30-1:40 pm: Welcome and logistics
 * 1:40-2:00 pm: Introductory remarks
 * 2:00–3:15 pm: Hands-on: Participants disambiguate names of collectors from underrepresented groups on the Bionomia platform